Binary Tree in Action (Traversal)

 The traditional traverse

-Now, we just need to implement a traverse
+We just need to write a traverse

 class Solution {